 National Geographic also has a topographic map of the Appalachian Trail in New Hampshire.

-Saint-Gaudens NHS is located in Western New Hampshire approximately 60 miles northwest of Concord.
+Saint-Gaudens National Historic Park is located in Western New Hampshire approximately 60 miles northwest of Concord.
 The park offers the opportunity to tour Saint-Gaudenn's home called Aspet.

 Augustus Saint-Gaudens was born in Dublin, Ireland in 1848.
 He became one of the finest sculptors in American History as well as the designer of the double-eagle gold coin.